j0shcd/ml4pm-project/README.md

 - pick whichever performs best

 ### Anomaly Score
-- get vote from CNN regression model, vote from autoencoder, vote from isolation forest (binary)
+- get output from all relevant models
+- average it out (single vote for each model? weight by individual performance?)
-- average out "certainty" of prediction -> anomaly score for each timestamp
+- -> anomaly score for each timestamp
 - if probability > some threshold, for some amount of time (like 2 timestamps) -> anomaly
 - don't think about it too much.
 Pick some threshold that makes sense (eg 3 standard deviations away from mean) and voila.